But, almost all Name Change Petitions are approved

 Answer: Not Starting.

 The vast majority of Name Change Petitions in California are approved.
-A Superior Court Judge will make the decision in your case using all your information, the laws, and any objections to your Name Change.
-This article will tell you what you need to know if you’re wondering “Can my name change be denied?”.
+A Superior Court Judge will make the decision.
+The judge will review all your information, the California Name Change laws, and objections, if any.
+If you’re wondering “Can my name change be denied?”, read on.

 Can My Name Change Be Denied before the Hearing?